 With an understanding of the costs of each activity, these managers can make decisions based on business processes and activities.
-In addition, once these activities have been mapped, attributes can be associated with each one making it possible to study whether they add value or not.
+In addition to this, once these activities have been mapped, labels with attributes can be associated with each one making it possible to study whether they add value or not.

 1. Define the Implementation Tool

 A sophisticated cost model requires a specific system.
 Many companies already possess a costing mechanism that uses spreadsheets.
 Others try to customize their ERP or even believe that BI can solve cost management.

 However, the accounting and consulting firm of Ernst & Young (EY) in a recent article recommended none of these options.
 According to EY, “the model can be developed using Excel, Access or internal development, but this can only be done for very simple models, and even these models are extremely limited when more elaborate analyses are required.
 This doesn’t even mention the issue of integrating such as system with other company systems, cost tracing, model auditing and the integrity of the data itself.”